groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/text-annotations/add-search-text-annotations-pdf-groupdocs-java/_index.md

 searchTextFragment.setText("Welcome to GroupDocs");
 ```

-**Important note**: The text must match exactly what appears in the PDF.
-Case sensitivity and spacing matter here.
+**Important:** PDF text extraction can introduce hidden Unicode characters; if the annotation fails to appear, extract the page text first and copy‑paste the exact string into your code.

-#### Step 4: Customize the Appearance
+#### Step 4: customize the appearance

+You can control background color, text color, opacity, and border style.
+The ARGB values are expressed as `0xAARRGGBB`.

 This is where you can make your annotations visually distinctive: